 A frog is crossing a river.
 The river is divided into some number of units, and at each unit, there may or may not exist a stone.
 The frog can jump on a stone, but it must not jump into the water.

-Given a list of stones' positions (in units) in sorted ascending order, determine if the frog is able to cross the river by landing on the last stone.
-Initially, the frog is on the first stone and assume the first jump must be
+stones' positions (in units) in sorted ascending order, determine if the frog can cross the river by landing on the last stone.
+Initially, the frog is on the first stone and assumes the first jump must be

 k + 1 units.
 The frog can only jump in the forward direction.

-Input: stones = [0,1,2,3,4,8,9,11] Return false.
-There is no way to jump to the last stone as the gap between the 5th and 6th stone is too large.
+Input: stones = [0,1,2,3,4,8,9,11] Output: false Explanation: There is no way to jump to the last stone as the gap between the 5th and 6th stone is too large.

 0 <= stones[i] <= 231 - 1

 stones == 0